 What are the key aspects of an internship agreement?

-An internship agreement should include the following clauses:
+An internship agreement template should include the following clauses:

 How to find an intern?